asemio/SZXX/README.md

 ## FAQ

+### Why am I getting a "Coroutine" error?

+Because you are reading a Sequence from outside the Switch that populates the Sequence.

+This restriction applies to the following 3 SZXX functions that take a Switch argument and return a Sequence:
+- `SZXX.Xlsx.stream_rows_double_pass`
+- `SZXX.Xlsx.stream_rows_single_pass`
+- `SZXX.Zip.stream_files`

+To fix your code: only interact with the Sequence while inside the Switch.
+In other words: do not let the Sequence escape the Switch scope.

+The Sequence's contents can safely leave the Switch.

 ### Is it fast?

-Given the same level of optimization, streaming data is always going to be slower than deserializing a whole file into memory and reading from that.
+Given similar optimization efforts, streaming parsers should always be slower than parsers that deserialize a whole file into memory and read from that.

-However SZXX has received **extensive** performance optimizations, to the point that SZXX is faster than many non-streaming XLSX libraries.
+However, SZXX has received **extensive** performance optimizations, to the point that SZXX is faster than many non-streaming XLSX libraries.

 It takes a lot of CPU work to extract each row from an XLSX file:
 - the ZIP format was designed for floppy disks and old hard drives, not parallelism or SSDs